varma41533/Google-Play-Data-Analysis/README.md

 5. Share : Sharing insights with the team and stakeholders
 6. Act : What are the desicions to be taken for improving the Business.

+## Key Performance Indicators

+1. Total number of apps and number of installs in various years.
+2. Average rating of the apps.
+3. Count of apps for category and Genere.
+4. Count of reviews by Category.
+5. Number of app installs over the time.
+6. Average prices of the apps by category.